JoKeyser/oscon-tutorial/README.md

 ## Tips for teachers
 * If you do `git init FOLDER`, you have to *change into that `FOLDER`* to do more `git` commands.
+* The only way to truly lose data is with `git reset --hard`, which will erase only the work in *Staging* and *Working Directory*.
+Nothing in *History* is lost.

 ## Git config
 All is saved in `.git/config`, which you can edit directly as well.